hydrusnetwork/hydrus/docs/introduction.md

 The section on installing, updating, and **backing up** is very important.

 This help is available locally in every release.
-Hit `help->help and getting started guide` in the client, or open `install_dir/help/index.html`.
+Hit `help->open help` in the client, or open `install_dir/help/index.html`.

 ## on having too many files { id="files" }